-His arms tighten around you, as if acknowledging you are right.
+His arms tighten around you, as if acknowledging you're right.
 "I thought..."

 He laughs, the sound is so bitter it makes the hairs on the back of your neck rise.
-It is the perfect imitation of your own laugh.
+It's the perfect imitation of your own laugh.

 "I thought," he says so softly you have to strain to hear him, "that if you were okay and I showed up like this, I'd just pull you down with me."

 "How could you think I'd be okay?"